pthom/hello_imgui_template/Readme.md

 │      │                         #    to add the name and favicon)
 │      └── custom.js             # Any custom file here will be deployed
-│                                #   in the emscripten build folder │
+│                                #   in the emscripten build folder
-├── fonts/
-│    ├── DroidSans.ttf           # Default fonts
-│    └── fontawesome-webfont.ttf #   used by HelloImGui
 ```

 ## Build instructions